Heraclitus: Cynics

-Heraclitus' idea that most people live as if in a deep state of sleep resembles what the Cynics said about a cloud of mist or fog shrouding all of existence.
+Heraclitus' idea that most people live as if in a deep state of sleep resembles what the Cynics said about typhos, a cloud of mist or fog shrouding all of existence.

-Heraclitus wrote: "Dogs bark at every one they do not know."
+The Cynics took their name from their affinity for dogs and their lifestyle.
+Heraclitus has one quote mentioning dogs: "Dogs bark at every one they do not know."
 Similarly, Diogenes the Cynic, when asked by Alexander why he considered himself a dog, responded that he "barks at those who give me nothing".

 Pyrrhonists

 The skeptical philosophers known as Pyrrhonists were also influenced by Heraclitus.
-He may be the predecessor to Pyrrho's relativistic doctrine "No More This than That ", that nothing is one way rather than another way.
+He may be the predecessor to Pyrrho's relativistic doctrine "No More This than That", that nothing is one way rather than another way.
 According to Pyrrhonist Sextus Empiricus, Aenesidemus, one of the major ancient Pyrrhonist philosophers, claimed in a now-lost work that Pyrrhonism was a way to Heraclitean philosophy because Pyrrhonist practice helps one to see how opposites appear to be the case about the same thing, leading to the Heraclitean view that opposites actually are true about the same thing.
 Sextus Empiricus disagreed, arguing opposites appearing to be the case about the same thing is not a dogma of the Pyrrhonists but a matter occurring to the Pyrrhonists, to the other philosophers, and to all of humanity.